JA Solar review

 Heat Resistance

 Solar panel efficiency is reduced by heat.
-All JA Solar panels lose around 0.3% efficiency for each degree the temperature is over 25°C. This means when they're 45°C they'll only produce 94% as much power as at 25°C. This is a relatively low loss and better than most panels.
-This may result in less than 1% greater output over a year compared to a typical panel, but a small benefit is better than nothing.
+All JA Solar Deep Blue 4.0 panels lose around 0.29% efficiency for each degree the temperature is over 25°C. This means when they're 45°C they'll only produce 94.2% as much power as at 25°C. This isn't bad, but isn't exceptional for modern, good quality, panels.

 Warranties